 In the research project BONUS BALTSPACE External link, opens in new window.
 I coordinated an interdisciplinary team of researchers in five countries around the Baltic Sea to analyse marine spatial planning and its challenges in various national contexts.

-Subsequently, the OCEANS PACT External link, opens in new window. project adopts a more explicit transdisciplinary approach by aiming to co-produce understandings of ocean conflicts, as well as to map out possibilities for conflict transformation and transformative pathways for ocean sustainability with and a wide set of stakeholders.
+Subsequently, the OCEANS PACT External link, opens in new window. and LANDPATHS External link, opens in new window. projects adopt a more explicit transdisciplinary approach by aiming to co-produce understandings of ocean/coastal conflicts, as well as to map out possibilities for conflict transformation and transformative pathways with and a wide set of stakeholders.
 While much of my research has focused on the Baltic Sea, wider multi-level analysis and international comparisons are also of central importance.
 Not the least OCEANS PACT External link, opens in new window. builds on case studies of ocean and coastal conflicts in seven national contexts spanning the global South and North.

 Finally, building on experiences from these projects, I have together with colleagues taken the initiative to establish a sustainability centre called SustainLab Sh External link, opens in new window. with the aim to build capacity at Södertörn University to generate practical knowledge on ‘real world’ sustainability problems in collaboration with societal actors.